 In this module you will develop an understanding of the principles and practices of gathering information and how it can be synthesised and used in a strategic context.
 You will look at the key channels and sources that may be used to gather information, and examine how internal and external information is used in organisations.
 You will consider the 'Big Data' revolution, and the challenge that the exponential rise of external information presents to businesses as they attempt to make sense of it.
 You will learn how to identify patterns and trends for decision making, as well as modelling future activities.

 In this module you will develop an understanding of the strategic, economic and management implications of digital technologies to secure sustainable growth in a highly competitive environment.
-You will look at companies that have built their success on digital innovation, such as Google, and examine the role of digital technologies in driving business strategies and the significance of a company's business model for the success of a digital innovation.
-You will assess the potential of digital innovations in creating and sustaining competitive advantage, and evaluate the opportunities of e-business and new digital technologies in service and product innovation.
-You will also consider the opportunities and challenges of harnessing the power of digital technologies to start a business.
+You will look at companies that have built their success on digital data and innovation, such as Google, and examine the role of digital technologies in driving business strategies and the significance of a company's business model its success.
+You will assess the opportunities of new digital technologies in service and product innovation and consider the opportunities and challenges in starting a digital business.

 In this module you will develop an understanding of the fundamental issues in the digital society.
 You will investigate the diffusion of technological innovations such as mobile technologies, social media, cloud computing and Big Data in the private and public sectors.
 You will examine the impact of technological changes for individuals, organisations and societies in a global context, and consider the strategies which can be employed in response.
 You will also look at the potential social consequences of digital technologies, such as privacy, security, intellectual property and protection of data.